Answers to many common questions about the Master of Science in Physician Assistant degree program can be found on the following webpages:

 What degree is awarded at graduation?

 Students earn a Master of Science degree upon successful completion of the program.
-After passing the Physician Assistant National Certifying Exam (PANCE), physician assistants are issued NCCPA certification (National Commission on Certifying of Physician Assistants) and can use the PA-C designation until the certification expiration date (approximately two years).
+After passing the Physician Assistant National Certifying Exam (PANCE), physician assistants are issued NCCPA certification (National Commission on Certification of Physician Assistants) and can use the PA-C designation until the certification expiration date (approximately two years).

 Who can I speak to regarding financial aid?

 The majority of students use financial aid to finance their education.
 Personnel from the Seton Hall Office of Financial Aid are available to assist with your questions.
 You will also find information here: Graduate Financial Aid Overview.
+All students are encouraged to file the FAFSA (Free Application for Federal Student Aid).

 Can I work while enrolled in the program?